-A prudent liquidity management program will be established by the CFO and CIO, and approved by the CEO, to ensure that the Trust Fund maintains ample liquidity to meet its funding commitments, especially the timely payment of benefits to SDCERA's members.
-This program will be reviewed with the Board annually.
+A prudent liquidity management program will be established by the CIO and CEO to ensure that the Trust Fund maintains ample liquidity to meet its funding commitments, especially the timely payment of benefits to SDCERA's members.
+Trust Fund liquidity will be reviewed with the Board on a quarterly basis.